Aged care stakeholders are calling on all candidates to make a significant financial commitment to aged care in the upcoming federal election.

 Mr Richter also reiterated calls for a dedicated aged care minister in Cabinet to ensure older Australians had a strong voice at the highest level of government.

-Leading Aged Care Services Australia CEO Sean Rooney called for a commitment to rapid and fundamental reform to better meet the changing needs of seniors.
+Leading Age Services Australia CEO Sean Rooney called for a commitment to rapid and fundamental reform to better meet the changing needs of seniors.

 “This election campaign is about ensuring that older Australians can access the care they need, when they need it, that this care is adequately funded to reflect the actual costs of delivering high-quality care and services, and that our sector is supported to attract and train a high performing and compassionate workforce,” Mr Rooney said.